 In this appendix, we present the phase-space analysis for non-minimally coupled scalar fields.
-The figures~\ref{StRmodels} and~\ref{StTQmodels} are obtained by fixing the free parameters of the potentials and the coupling constant.
+Figs.~\ref{StRmodels} and~\ref{StTQmodels} are obtained by fixing the free parameters of the potentials and the coupling constant.

-All the critical points depicted in the figures~\ref{StRmodels} and~\ref{StTQmodels} are attractor points, where the dynamics of the systems reaches a stable state.
+All the critical points depicted in Figs.~\ref{StRmodels} and~\ref{StTQmodels} are attractor points, where the dynamics of the systems reach a stable state.

-In the context of non-minimally coupled dark energy in Einstein's theory, phantom fields are mostly excluded from the analysis, allowing us to identify attractor points only for the exponential and inverse hyperbolic cosine potentials.
+In the context of non-minimally coupled dark energy in Einstein's theory, phantom fields are mostly excluded from the analysis, allowing us to identify attractor points only for the exponential and IHC potentials.

 In contrast, for teleparallel and symmetric-teleparallel dark energy, phantom field scenario is almost reaffirmed, say it cannot be ruled out, with the only exception of the inverse power law potential.